Dimitrios-Iatropoulos/TV-Series-Database-Project/README.md

 - Implemented in SQL with Oracle Database.
 - Features comprehensive data integrity constraints to maintain accuracy and reliability.
-- Utilizes triggers to prevent data inconsistencies.
+- Initiates sequences for primary keys to ensure each record is uniquely identified, enhancing data management and integrity.
 - Demonstrates advanced SQL queries for data analysis, including aggregates and joins.
 - Adheres to best practices in database design, including normalization to optimize storage and query performance.